katiehermalik/GA-Loops-Conditionals/README.md

 >NOTE: THIS IS A CLASSIC RITE-OF-PASSAGE FOR JAVASCRIPT PROGRAMMERS, ESPECIALLY ONES AT GA

-1. Write a javascript application that logs all numbers from 1 - 100.
+Write a javascript application that logs all numbers from 1 - 100 **AND**:

-2. If a number is divisible by 3 log "Fizz" instead of the number.
+  1. If a number is divisible by 3 log "Fizz" instead of the number.

-3. If a number is divisible by 5 log "Buzz" instead of the number.
+  1. If a number is divisible by 5 log "Buzz" instead of the number.

-4. If a number is divisible by 3 and 5 log "FizzBuzz" instead of the number.
+  1. If a number is divisible by 3 and 5 log "FizzBuzz" instead of the number, "Fizz", or "Buzz".

 <hr>
 &#x1F534; The commit message should read: <br>
 "Commit 4 - Fizz Buzz answered"